JosephNjorog/GameMaster/README.md

 ## License

-GameMaster DApp is open-source software licensed under the MIT License.
-You are free to use, modify, and distribute it, provided you include the original copyright and license notice.
+GameMaster DApp is not an open-source software licensed under the MIT License.
+You are not free to use, modify, and distribute it, provided you include the original copyright and license notice or not.

 ## Contact

+Joseph Mwangi <njorojoe11173@gmail.com>

 ### Get in Touch

 If you have any questions or need support, feel free to contact us:

-- **Email**: support@gamemasterdapp.com
+- **Email**: njorojoe11173@gmail.com
 - **Twitter**: @GameMasterDApp
 - **Discord**: Join our Discord community for real-time support and discussions.